ct-js/docs.ctjs.rocks/docs/tutorials/making-games-polishing-jettycat.md

 ### Making a starburst

-Open the "FX" tab at the top, and create a new particle emitter.
+Open the "Assets" tab at the top, and create a new emitter tandem through "New Asset".
 Call it `StarBurst`.

 Select its texture in the left top corner, and start tweaking values!
 There are lots of folding categories that manipulate how particles move, change over time and spawn.